shopsys/monorepo-tools/docs/introduction/product-search-via-elasticsearch.md

 When the product search action is performed on frontend, the query is send to Elasticsearch.
 As a result, found product IDs are returned from Elasticsearch and then the product data are loaded from PostgreSQL database into entities using Doctrine ORM.

-The search process itself is provided through a microservice.
-For more information about the microservice, see [Microservice Product Search](https://github.com/shopsys/microservice-product-search).

 ### Elasticsearch index setting
 Elasticsearch [index](https://www.elastic.co/blog/what-is-an-elasticsearch-index) is a logical namespace, you can imagine single index as a single database in terms of relational databases.

 The Elasticsearch indexes are created during application build.
-You can also create or delete indexes manually using phing targets `elasticsearch-indexes-create`, and `elasticsearch-indexes-delete` respectively, or you can use `elasticsearch-indexes-recreate` that encapsulates the previous two.
+You can also create or delete indexes manually using phing targets `product-search-create-structure`, and `product-search-delete-structure` respectively, or you can use `product-search-recreate-structure` that encapsulates the previous two.

 *Note: More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](/docs/introduction/console-commands-for-application-management-phing-targets.md)*

 Unique index is created for each domain as some product attributes can have distinct values for each domain.
-To discover the exact mapping setting, you can look at the JSON configuration files that are located in `src/Resources/elasticsearch/` directory in [`shopsys/framework`](https://github.com/shopsys/framework) package.
+To discover the exact mapping setting, you can look at the JSON configuration files that are located in `src/Shopsys/ShopBundle/Resources/definition/` directory in [`shopsys/project-base`](https://github.com/shopsys/project-base).
-The directory is configured using `%shopsys.framework.elasticsearch_sources_dir%` parameter.
+The directory is configured using `%shopsys.elasticsearch.structure_dir%` parameter.

 ### Product data export
 No data are automaticly stored in Elasticsearch by "itself".
 When you store data into a relational database, they are not stored in Elasticsearch.